acampove/rx_run3/src/rx_classifier_data/classification/README.md

     1. Makes better plots
     2. Adds the ROC curve with the full testing dataset

-The following versions use brem corrected variables
+The following versions use brem corrected variables and the following changes for high q2.

 - **v7p0**: Cut on $q^2$.
 - **v7p1**: Cut on $q^2_{track}$.